-There are three MSA's with populations greater than 2,500,000 that are either wholly in Maryland, or that Maryland is a part of, that each qualify for two near road NO_2 monitors (Table 1-1).
-For the Baltimore-Towson, MD MSA, MDE is currently operating two near road NO_2 monitoring stations: the Howard County Near Road site, located on I-95 S between Routes 32 and 216, and the Baltimore County Near Road site, located at the Maryland Transit Administration maintenance facility at the interchange of I-695 and I-795.
+There are three MSA's with populations greater than 2,500,000 that are either wholly in Maryland, or that Maryland is a part of, that each qualify for two near road NO2 monitors (Table 1-1).
+For the Baltimore-Towson, MD MSA, MDE is currently operating two near road NO2 monitoring stations: the Howard County Near Road site, located on I-95 S between Routes 32 and 216, and the Baltimore County Near Road site, located at the Maryland Transit Administration maintenance facility at the interchange of I-695 and I-795.

-For the Washington-Arlington-Alexandria, DC-VA-MD-WV MSA, the requirements will be met by monitors installed in Washington, DC by the District of Columbia Department of the Environment (DDOE) and in Virginia by the Virginia Department of Environmental Quality (VADEQ).
-For the Philadelphia-Camden-Wilmington-Newark, PA-DE-MD MSA, the requirements will be met by monitors installed by the Pennsylvania Department of Environmental Protection (PADEP).
+For the Washington-Arlington-Alexandria, DC-VA-MD-WV MSA, the requirements will be met by monitors installed in Washington, DC by the District of Columbia Department of the Environment (DOEE) and in Virginia by the Virginia Department of Environmental Quality (VADEQ).
+For the Philadelphia-Camden-Wilmington-Newark, PA-NJ-DE-MD MSA, the requirements are being met by monitors installed by the Philadelphia Air Management Service (AMS).